TheMostafax/Ozone3-WebApp-ReactJs/README.md

 <h1 align="center">Project Description </h1>

 Ozone3 Studio is a web application built using ReactJs that provides a platform for recording, singing, and acting in a studio.
-The application has 6 pages: Home, About Us, Our Works, Contact Form, Sign In, and Sign Up.
-In this document, we will discuss the features and functionality of each of these pages.
-The web app is also fully responsive for all mobile devices that can view the web app full clear.
+The application has 4 pages: Home, About Us, Our Works, Contact Form.
+The Web-App is also fully responsive for all mobile devices that can view the web app full clear.

 <hr>